grimme-lab/benchmark-HS13L/README.md

 HS13L-Benchmark-Set:
-This archive contains the coordinates for the HS13L and HS13L-CI (with counterions for complexes 10-13) benchmark test set.
+This archive contains the coordinates for the HS13L and HS13L-CI (with counterions for complexes 10-13) benchmark test sets.
 They are provided in the following way:

 The coordinates are provided in the Turbomole format in atomic units and in xyz format.